naraesk/krunner-translator/README.md

 If you do not provide an api key only the translation of single words will work.

-Further, you can specify a primany and secondary language in the configuration dialog.
-You have to use the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), e.g., "en" and "de" for englisch and german, respectively.
-This simplifies the syntax.
-If no source language is specified, the primary language is used.
-If target and primary language are identical, than secondary language is used (see *Usage* for some examples).

 ## Usage ##

 A list of all language codes you can find [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).